Is it an emergency?

 Leaving the Emergency Department

-Your patient may be discharged home, transferred to another hospital or admitted to a Montreal Children’s Hospital inpatient unit.
+Your child may be discharged home, transferred to another hospital or admitted to a Montreal Children’s Hospital inpatient unit.

 Is a cold or the flu? - Decision chart